analogdevicesinc/msdk/Libraries/Cordio/docs/CORDIO_USERGUIDE.md

 ## ADI Attach

-ADI Attach is a smart phone application that can be used for Bluetooth debugging and development.
+ADI Attach is a smartphone application that can be used for Bluetooth debugging and development.

 * Scan for advertising peripherals.
-* Connect to devices and discover profiles, services.
+* Connect to devices and discover profiles and services.
-* Read and write charcteristics.
+* Read and write characteristics.
-* Subscribe to noficiations.
+* Subscribe to notifications.
-* Perform over-the-air firmware updates with supporing devices.
+* Perform over-the-air firmware updates with supporting devices.

 ## BLE-PyDex

-BLE-PyDex is a hardware agnostic Bluetooth device explorer designed to aid in the development and debugging of Bluetooth applications.
+BLE-PyDex is a hardware-agnostic Bluetooth device explorer designed to aid in the development and debugging of Bluetooth applications.

 [https://github.com/EdwinFairchild/BLE-PyDex](https://github.com/EdwinFairchild/BLE-PyDex)